NCAR/hydro-climate-evaluation/README.md

 ```

 ### Development Build
-The development build will host the site and in will compile as the user loads the site.
-This is nice for development.
+The development build will host the site at [hydro.rap.ucar.edu/hydro-climate-eval](https://hydro.rap.ucar.edu/hydro-climate-eval)
+but compiles on-the-fly as the user loads the site.
+This is nice for development but leads to slow page-loads and random reloads.

 ```
 $ npm install .